kf106/libra-scripts/README.md

 * `batchmint.sh` creates 100 addresses and mints 10 trillion libras to each
 * `balances.sh` lists the balance of each of the 100 addresses
 * `consolidate.sh` attempts to move all holdings from addresses 1 to 99 into address 0

+Note that the maximum number of libra one address can hold is 2⁶⁴ -1 / 1000000, and if you try to transfer in more than an address can hold, the transaction will silently fail.